Nike’s Best Cross-Training Shoes

 Nike's Cross-Training Shoes

-And there’s a Nike Metcon shoe for every type of cross-training athlete as well: those who want to minimize weight and enhance speed, those who want the option of a heel lift for weightlifting, and those who need extra flexibility for agility moves.
-Each Nike Metcon shoe comes with its own set of unique features while striking a balance between stability and responsiveness — making them an ideal choice for cross-training.
+And there's a Nike Metcon shoe for every type of cross-training athlete as well: those who want to minimise weight and enhance speed, those who want the option of a heel lift for weightlifting and those who need extra flexibility for agility moves.
+Each Nike Metcon shoe comes with its own set of unique features, while striking a balance between stability and responsiveness—making them an ideal choice for cross-training.

-What’s more, there’s no question that these shoes look sharp.
-And with multiple styles and colors to choose from (in Nike men and Nike women's sizes), including a cross-training pair that can be completely customized to coordinate with your favorite workout clothing, you’re sure to find the aesthetic that makes you feel your best.
+What's more, there's no question that these shoes look sharp.
+And with multiple styles and colours to choose from (in Nike men's and Nike women's sizes), including a cross-training pair that can be completely customised to coordinate with your favourite workout clothing, you're sure to find the aesthetic that makes you feel your best.